The role of the private sector in enhancing infrastructure transparency

 Potential benefits of CoST to the private sector:

-• Better procurement creates a ‘level playing field’ and improves industry confidence
+• Better procurement creates a ‘level playing field’ and improves private sector confidence

 • Better project management by procuring entities enhances overall project quality and the likelihood of projects delivered on time and within budget